 Activity clothes + swimwear

-Many camps (TCU's Frog Cup, TTU's beach party, etc.) have water activities.
+Many camps have water activities.
 Check your specific camp's schedule.
-Most camps will tell you to bring clothes you can get wet.

 ✓